- 2011 Merit Award Winner: City of Minneapolis Hiawatha Maintenance Facility

 Unique in its approach to creating a jury, these awards encompass the views of business professionals, real estate developers, community advocates, and academic leaders as well as architects.
 The Merit Awards are bestowed to projects by AIA Minneapolis architects that tell a story of excellence beyond design, reflecting the variety of forces that shape a building.

-The awards will be presented at the AIA Minneapolis luncheon on Wednesday, June 19,* 2013.
+The awards were presented at the AIA Minneapolis luncheon in June.
+Click here for the press release.

 2012 Merit Awards

 Perkins+Will’s Billy Graham Community Life Commons, a visually dynamic, socially open and technologically savvy new student center at Northwestern College.